 I love chicken nuggets, but haven’t had them in awhile.
 Because first of all, when I’m at a restaurant, I feel silly saying “I’ll have the chicken nuggets” as everyone else orders a more grown up meal.
 That doesn’t mean I won’t do it, but I have to be pretty comfortable with everyone I’m eating with in order to not feel like a 5-year-old.
 Second, has anyone else seen the pictures of the “pink slime” from a certain red and yellow fast food restaurant?
 If you haven’t, don’t search for it, it’s gross.
 I saw it a few years back and haven’t been able to eat chicken nuggets from said fast food restaurant again.
 It just bothers me that the meat is all ground up like that and you can’t see the strands of meat like you do in chicken breasts.
 Moral of the gross story, I prefer to know what’s in my chicken nuggets.
 That’s why this recipe is perfect.
 It is just cut up chicken breast dunked in some delicious bread crumbs and cheese and baked to perfection.
 This doesn’t use the normal dredging method where you coat the chicken in flour, egg and breadcrumbs.
 Instead, this recipe uses a method in which you coat the chicken pieces in olive oil and then directly in the breadcrumb mixture.
 I find it easier and a little less messy.
 The breadcrumbs still stay in place and you don’t lose any flavor in this method.
 Give it a try and let me know what you think!

-6 tbsp italian breadcrumbs
+- 6 tbsp gluten free breadcrumbs

-2 tbsp panko
+- 2 tbsp gluten free panko

-2 tbsp grated parmesan
+- 2 tbsp grated parmesan

-nonstick cooking spray
+- nonstick cooking spray

 Source: Recipe from Skinnytaste